http-party/http-server/README.md

 `-K` or `--key` Path to ssl key file (default: `key.pem`).

 `-r` or `--robots` Provide a /robots.txt (whose content defaults to `User-agent: *\nDisallow: /`)

+`-v` or `--verbose`  verbose mode ,can inspect a  unknown request header and body. such as an web hook request, but no detail api document.

 `-h` or `--help` Print this list and exit.